chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 In this tutorial, you will:

+* Create a contract that sets and retrieves through your [Quorum](/blockchains/quorum) nodes.
-* Create a contract for public transactions, deploy it on your [Quorum](/blockchains/quorum) network, and run a public transaction.
+* Deploy the contract on your Quorum network, and run a public transaction.
-* Create a contract for private transactions, deploy it on your Quorum network, and run a private transaction.
+* Deploy the contract on your Quorum network, and run a private transaction.
+* Deploy the contract on your Quorum network, externally sign a public transaction, and run the public transaction.
+* Deploy the contract on your Quorum network, externally sign a private transaction, and run the private transaction.

 The premise of the Quorum network in this tutorial is the following: